What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 Sea Freight Transit Times

-Transit time is port-to-port sailing time only.
+Transit time is port to port sailing time only.
 It excludes origin pickup, port cutoff times, customs clearance, and inland delivery, all of which add 7 to 14 days on each end.
+Direct sailings (no vessel change) are faster; transhipment sailings (cargo transferred to a second vessel at a hub port) are usually 8 to 15 days slower on long haul lanes.

-Transit times vary by service, vessel speed, and port congestion.
+Transit times vary by service string, vessel speed, and port congestion at both ends.
+Real time container tracking through Shipment Tracking & Operations Software for Forwarders is how modern forwarders keep customers current when a vessel skips a port or a transhipment call runs late.
 For deeper coverage of factors that move these numbers, see our guide to ocean freight transit times.

-Sea freight rates are quoted per container (FCL) or per-cubic-meter (LCL).
-Five variables drive the final cost.
+Sea freight rates are quoted per container (FCL) or per cubic meter (LCL).
+Five variables drive the final invoice.

 1. Base Ocean Freight Rate